-Our three Most Recent Publications – and interesting “behind the scenes” stories
+Selected recent publications and interesting “behind the scenes” stories

 We're going to start using this space to post our latest BioRxiv preprints (marked in purple).
 It takes so long to go through the journal system.
 Might as well post them here in the meantime.

-88) Woodbury, B.M., Newcomer, R.L., Alexandrescu, A.T. & Teschke C.M.
-(2024) “Templated trimerization of phage L decoration protein on capsids.", BioRxiv preprint ->
+89) Woodbury, B.M., Newcomer, R.L., Leroux, M.N., Alexandrescu, A.T. & Teschke C.M.
+(2025) “Templated trimerization of the phage L decoration protein on capsids.", Protein Science 34, e70089.

 As an on-again, off-again protein folder, I have to say this has been one of the weirdest proteins in terms of folding I've ever worked with in collaboration with the Teschke lab.
 It just kept puzzling us for over 4 years!